Last update Dec. 23, 2021

-Tattooing must meet all known safety and sanitation standards in order to avoid transmission of Hepatitis B, Hepatitis C and HIV infections.
-As a safety measure, blood banks and many human milk banks do not accept donation of biological products until that a 4 to 12 months period has elapsed after tattooing.
-Based on this, some authorities recommend to wait until breastfeeding is finished for tattooing.
+Tattooing must meet all known safety and hygiene standards and be performed in licensed professional tattoo shops to avoid transmission of Hepatitis B, Hepatitis C, HIV and other infections (MedlinePlus 2020, LLLi2019, Wong 2008, Millner 2001).
+As a safety measure, blood banks and many human milk banks do not accept donation of biological products until that a 4 to 12 months period has elapsed after tattooing (Roche 2015, Karp 2010).

-Aluminum, Cadmium (yellow), Charcoal (black), Cinnabar (red), Cobalt (blue), Chromium (green), Iron (brown), Magnesium (violet), Mercury (red), Titanium (white), Zinc (white), plastics and Formaldehyde are some products used as dyes and pigments for tattooing.
+Cadmium (yellow), Carbon or iron (black), Cinnabar, cadmium, iron or mercury (red), Cobalt (blue), Chromium or Cooper (green), Iron or Ochre (brown), Manganesum or aluminium (violet), Titanium or Zinc (white), plastics, Formaldehyde, diluent/solvents, contaminants (Nickel, antimony, arsenic), nanoparticles and some carcinogens are products used as dyes and pigments for tattooing.
+(Rademeyer 2020)

 Creams used for anesthetic, antiseptic or anti-inflammatory purposes before or after tattooing are compatible with breastfeeding, so as Paracetamol or Ibuprofen used for pain relief.